woohoo/sttapi/README.md

 python app.py
 ```

-## What can do next
+## Next steps

 * API Access by tokens
 * Fallback to another providers (thanks to SpeechRecognition library)
 * Fine tune recognition lib
-* Idea: try recognize audio with several libs => check with some grammatic lib and chooses best result
+* Recognize audio probation with several libs => check with some grammatic lib and choose the best result
-* Make callback endpoint => suitable for large files
+* Make a callback endpoint => suitable for large files